letteredplans/site/content/free-printables.md

 - No commericial use.
 - No changes are permitted.

 If you have any further questions, [please contact me](/about).
-If the download links are broken, please also contact me.
+If the download links are broken, please also let me know.

 # Update

 I'm revamping the printables I've already made, and will be uploading them as soon as they're done.
 Check back soon!